eudoxia0/eudoxia0.github.io/article/_drafts/ad-hoc-emacs-packages-with-nix.md

 Nix takes care of everything: commit pinning, security (with the SHA-256 hash), dependencies for custom packages.
 And it works wonderfully.

-Armed with a new hammer, I set out to sink some nails.
+Armed with a new hammer, I set out to drive some nails.

 # xcompose-mode